 - Walk to school day

-Mrs Sanders to meet with Mrs Garrard on Wednesday 5th October…All school council children will be invited to come to school earlier that day to organise.
+Mrs Sanders to meet with Mrs Garrad on 5th October…All School Council children will be invited to come to school earlier that day to organise.
 SC children have asked to do a traffic monitor earlier in the week to see if Walk to School Day has an effect.
 (Also monitor after or on the day)

 - Parliament day